ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Broods and Flight Periods

 Juniper Hairstreak has two broods in Massachusetts, an adaptive flexibility which apparently has not helped to make it more common here.
 According to MBC 1993-2008 records, the first flight takes place about mid-April through the end of June, and the second flight from mid-July to mid-August (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
-On a statewide basis the end of the first flight is quite close to the beginning of the second flight in MBC records, and an observational data series from a single location would be desirable to better specify the dates of the two flights.
+On a statewide basis the end of the first flight is quite close to the beginning of the second flight, so that an observational data series from a single location would be desirable to better specify the dates of the two flights.

-In comparison to Scudder’s reports over a century ago, Juniper Hairstreak’s first flight dates seem to be getting earlier.
+Flight Time Advancement: In comparison to Scudder’s reports over a century ago, Juniper Hairstreak’s first flight dates seem to be getting earlier, although a rigorous study remains to be done.
 Scudder’s flight time observations usually applied to the Boston area.
 He wrote that “This insect is double-brooded, the earliest butterflies appearing about the first of May – sometimes not until the 7th or 10th; they become abundant by the 15th or 20th and continue on the wing throughout June. .... second brood appears about the 20th of July, and continues into August, much less abundant than the first...(1889:866).
 He noted that some chrysalids from the first brood remain unhatched until the following spring.
-If this is so, the second brood is therefore only a partial second brood.
+If this is still so, the second brood would therefore be only a partial brood.

 Outlook

-The situation to our south is very worrisome.
+The situation to our south is not hopeful.
 The 1990-95 Connecticut Atlas found only 28 project specimens, compared to 146 pre-project specimens, and concluded that Juniper Hairstreak was “losing ground in the state” because of habitat loss (O’Donnell et al. 2007: 293).

 Loss of habitat may be the most important threat to this lovely, uncommon hairstreak, but even where red cedar is common there is much seemingly suitable habitat where the butterfly has not been found despite searches (cf. Cech 2005).
 More research into precise habitat needs and temperature tolerances seems necessary.
 Since Juniper Hairstreak presently ranges south to north Florida, it is not a priori expected to be adversely affected by climate warming in the northeast.